‘But I Can Do That’: How to Shut Up and Look at Art

 Becky Suss, Bathroom (Ming Green), 2016.
 Courtesy of Jack Shainman Gallery

-Another benefit of dragging oneself out of the comfort of their den of decay is that museums are actually rather generous places.
+Another benefit of dragging oneself out of their comforting den of decay is that museums are actually rather generous places.
 Exhibitions are deliberately structured to showcase a particular topic, movement, or period in history.
 Put simply, if you like one work in an exhibition, you’ll likely enjoy the surrounding art as well.
 Take, for example, the One Day at a Time: Manny Farber and Termite Art exhibition inside the Los Angeles’s Museum of Contemporary Art at the Geffen Center in 2018.
 It was inspired by the titular Farber and his 1962 essay “White Elephant Art vs. Termite Art”.
 He explains Termite Art as follows:

 …it is work in which the creators seem to have no ambitions towards gilt culture but are involved in a kind of squandering-beaverish endeavor that isn’t anywhere or for anything.
 A peculiar fact about termite tapeworm-fungus-moss art is that it goes always forward eating its own boundaries, and, likely as not, leaves nothing in its path other than signs of eager, industrious, unkempt activity (Faber, Film Culture, No. 27).